nandordudas/monorepo-starter/apps/api/README.md

-# 💩 api
+# 💩 API application

-This is the API - or should be
+This is the API - or should be.